Victorian Revival Necklace courtesy of ADIN

 Antique Gold Work can incorporate ancient and medieval technologies and provide important dating clues for the switched-on antique jewelry investor.

-In art history, Jewelry travels through a series of specialized gold work techniques, applied at specific time sensitive intervals.
-When identifying Gold Antique Jewelry, the different gold work applications, will help with the dating.
-A jewelers loupe will be a good friend in the identification process.
+Jewelry as an art form, has traveled through a series of different gold work techniques, applied at specific time periods.
+When identifying Gold Antique Jewelry, the different gold work applications, will help you with dating the piece.
+A jewelers loupe will be essential in the identification process.

 Beautiful gold work, embellishing Antique Jewelry, painstakingly created by master craftsman, revolved around Three fundamental gold work techniques....

-Late Georgian Antique Jewelry and early Antique Victorian Jewelry incorporated an antique gold work application known as Cannetille
+Late Georgian Antique Jewelry and early Antique Victorian Jewelry incorporated an antique gold work application known as:

-(a French Word, however it is thought that Cannetille first originated in England and later adopted in France) and is a recurring decoration in Antique jewelry.
-Cannetille enhances some of the most impressive antique gold pieces in existence today.
+Cannetille is French Word, however it is thought that Cannetille first originated in England and later adopted in France.
+It is a recurring decoration on Antique Gold jewelry.
+Cannetille gold work may be evident on the most impressive antique gold pieces in existence today.

 In the 1830's gold was skillfully wrought into antique filigree jewelry in the shape of sprays of flowers, brooches with stylized flowers- the heads of which were made from Persian turquoise, pearls or sometimes citrines and amethyst gems for pansies.